csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 Secondly, and more importantly, **this article is not a direct endorsement of, or recommendation for, this method**, this is just a writeup of an idea.
-It has benefits and drawbacks—as do most things—so your mileage _may_ vary.
+It has benefits and drawbacks — as do most things — so your mileage _may_ vary.
 I will discuss relative merits and pitfalls later in the article so that you can decide whether this is a good thing _for you_, rather than it being a good or bad thing _in and of itself_.